jamie-anson/MIse-en-place/mise-en-place-output/context-cards/handleViewCommands.md

 ### `handleViewCommands`

-**Summary:** The `handleViewCommands` function manages user-triggered view commands related to displaying markdown or graph data, utilizing the paths from the last generated output within the context of the review and rating system module.

-**Signature:** `function handleViewCommands(message: any, lastGeneratedPaths: { md?: vscode.Uri, graph?: vscode.Uri } | undefined)`
+**Summary:** The `handleViewCommands` function processes view-related commands from a given message, determining if the command pertains to viewing contact form submissions and subsequently triggering the appropriate response to display these records.

+**Signature:** `async function handleViewCommands(message: any): Promise<boolean>`

+**Dependencies:**

+- `findCorrespondingGraphFile`

+---

+### `findCorrespondingGraphFile`

+**Summary:** The function `findCorrespondingGraphFile` asynchronously searches for and returns the URI of a graph file related to a given production file within a Visual Studio Code extension setup, or `undefined` if no corresponding file is found.

+**Signature:** `async function findCorrespondingGraphFile(prdFile: vscode.Uri): Promise<string | undefined>`

 ---